yat-labs/yat-docs/README.md

 ## Debug logs

 To generate debug logs to stdout, set the `DEBUG~ environment variable.
-All tari-doc plugin logs are namespaced accordingly, so
+All yat-doc plugin logs are namespaced accordingly, so

-    $ DEBUG=tari-docs:* npm run build
+    $ DEBUG=yat-docs:* npm run build

-will print out all tari-docs debug information and ignore any other messages from other packages.
+will print out all yat-docs debug information and ignore any other messages from other packages.

 # Build and deploy